scikit-learn/administrative/sprint_paris_2013/proposal.rst

 **Local organization**: TODO

-**Budget**: given the local support and investments from various academic institution, the budget requirements for the sprint are fairly low.
+**Budget**: given the local support and investments from various academic institutions, the budget requirements for the sprint is fairly low.
 However, some contributors work on the project without support from their day job.
 In addition, some core very active contributors live far from Europe and need a significant travel budget.